dsc-courses/dsc80-2023-fa/tech_support.md

 To update a package (e.g. `pandas`) on DataHub, you\'ll need to use the command line.
 To do this, open "New \> Terminal" and type:

-`pip install --user --upgrade pandas`
+`mamba install --user --upgrade pandas`

 followed by the enter key to run the command.